northern norway aurora over lake prestvannet tromso istk

 Kirkenes

-This is the final port of call for the Hurtigruten ships and the neighbouring border with Russia is just a stone’s throw away.
+This is the final port of call for the coastal cruise ships and the neighbouring border with Russia is just a stone’s throw away.
 Here you can join a King Crab Safari in the Barents Sea, afterwards enjoying your catch for lunch – the largest crab legs you’ve ever seen!
 The three borders with Norway, Russia and Finland meet deep in the Ovre Pasvik National Park, where you can explore the country’s largest virgin forest following the Pasvik River and the Russian border.
 You can also join a guided tour by boat or quad bike.